-Since 2 September 2021, the day of the inauguration, residents and passers-by have been able to admire, near the King Baudouin stadium in Laeken, the magnificent work in homage to the world long jump record of the athlete Mike Powell, unbeaten since 1991.
+Since 2 September 2021, the day of the inauguration, residents and passers-by have been able to admire, near the King Baudouin stadium in Laeken, the magnificent creation in homage to the world long jump record of athlete Mike Powell, unbeaten since 1991.

-A perfect representation of the historic jump trajectory,
+A perfect representation of the trajectory of the historic jump,

-the shoe of which was made in great detail and in multiple positions, and which concretises a work initiated in 2011, constructed over several years with a long documentary process (decomposition of the movement, reconstitution of the original shoes from archive photographs, meeting of the artist and the athlete in Los Angeles in 2019).
+The shoe was made in great detail and in multiple positions and is the result of a work initiated in 2011, constructed over several years with a long documentary process (decomposition of the movement, reconstitution of the original shoes from archive photographs, meeting of the artist and the athlete in Los Angeles in 2019).